 Co-Founders and Co-CEO’s of Workit Health

-Workit Health hosted a team of four grad students for Alternative Spring Break, where they worked to create innovative solutions for addiction with Workit’s team in a brief trip to the Bay Area.
+Workit Health hosted a team of four grad students for Alternative Spring Break.
+They worked to create innovative solutions for addiction with Workit’s team in a brief trip to the Bay Area.

-As a team of four graduate students from the University of Michigan School of Information focusing in User Experience Research and Design, our self-initiated Alternative Spring Break was to work with Workit Health in San Francisco, improving Workit member experience with their mobile app.
-Most days within the week, we had the opportunity to work at a conference room in The Wing, a co-working space in downtown San Francisco that is designed for women.
+This spring, we welcomed a team of four graduate students from the University of Michigan School of Information focusing in User Experience Research and Design for an Alternative Spring Break.
+The goal was to work with Workit Health in San Francisco, improving Workit member experience with the mobile app.
+On most days within the week, we worked at a conference room in The Wing, a co-working space in downtown San Francisco that is designed for women.

-On Monday at The Wing, we met with the CEO & co-founder of Workit Health, Robin, to further discuss and understand her expectations and our assignment for the coming week.
+On Monday at The Wing, we met with the CEO & co-founder of Workit Health, Robin, to clarify her expectations and our assignment for the coming week.
 Robin has an award-winning design background, and brings that experience to Workit’s program.
-Robin walked us through the online courses and coaching Workit members went through when they begin their program with Workit Health, allowing us to better understand the context we were working with.
-We had the privilege to have a special guest presentation from Robin’s husband, Beau, who runs the design firm Founders & Co, and previously worked at IDEO.
-He gave us helpful insights of design processes and provided us with rule of thumbs for prototyping rapidly.
+Robin walked us through the online courses and coaching Workit members go through when they begin their program.
+This helped us better understand the context we were working with.
+The special guest presenter was Robin’s husband, Beau, who runs the design firm Founders & Co, and previously worked at IDEO.
+He shared insights into the design processes, and provided some rules of thumb for prototyping rapidly.

-After Beau’s presentation, Robin dived back into explaining what our mission was for this week for Workit Health.
-They wanted us to build out a top-secret moonshot project which included innovative new interactive features for the member dashboard.
-We had the opportunity to walk through the current look of the app with Robin and hear a few of her ideas about the project.
-Before the end of the day, we scheduled interviews with Workit’s Marketing and Counseling teams to receive further insights into the possibilities we could develop.
+After Beau’s presentation, Robin dived back into explaining our mission for this week.
+Workit Health challenged us to build out a top-secret moonshot project which included innovative new interactive features for the member dashboard.
+We walked through the current look of the app with Robin and heard a few of her ideas about the project.
+Before the end of the day, we scheduled interviews with Workit’s Marketing and Counseling teams to receive further insight.

 Tuesday morning at our Airbnb in Oakland, we interviewed Kali, Workit’s Head of Marketing, and Brooke, Workit’s Head of Care Management.
-We did a deep dive into the audience that we’re designing for, as Workit is focused largely on human-centered and patient-led design.
-When we returned to The Wing, we had a guest presentation and talk with Kate Harris, co-founder & creative director at SIREN, about entrepreneurship, which was inspirational and motivational for our future career paths.
+We did a deep dive into the audience that we’re designing for.
+This is crucial, as Workit is focused on human-centered and patient-led design.
+When we returned to The Wing, we had a guest presentation about entrepreneurship from Kate Harris, co-founder & creative director at SIREN.
+We found this was inspirational for our future career paths!
 Afterwards, we consolidated the key information from our interviews and researched user feedback regarding Workit Health’s current program.

-We are truly grateful for this experience, as we learned a lot about how to design for an audience we may not be the most familiar with.
-We asked a lot of questions to become as familiar as we could with the problem space of helping people with addiction, which taught us how to ask the right questions to get those answers, especially without access to the patients directly.
-Additionally, we learned how to work quickly, as we went from being unfamiliar with the problem space to producing high-fidelity prototypes within a week!
+What an amazing experience!
+We learned a lot about how to design for an audience we may be unfamiliar with.
+We had to ask a lot of questions to become as familiar as possible with the problem space of helping people with addiction.
+This taught us how to ask the right questions to get those answers, especially without access to the patients directly.
+The tight deadline was a valuable learning experience, as well.
+We went from being unfamiliar with the problem space to producing high-fidelity prototypes within a week!

 Educating Employees on the Risks of Prescription Painkillers